 They were young and their health was the last thing on their minds.
 They had no idea that – decades later – their lives and their work would become the subject of national and international health studies.

 The employees always sensed the work was important.
 They learned just how important on Aug.
 7, 1945, the day after the bombing of Hiroshima.

 Newspaper and radio accounts of the bombing brought two new words – atomic and radiation – to most Americans.
 The words would be forever linked to death and destruction.

 In 1945, the atomic bomb meant victory and an end to the war.
 Some military strategists estimated that an invasion of Japan would have cost a quarter-million American lives or more.

 The workers were elated.
 Like most Americans, they had brothers and friends in the Pacific ready to storm Japanese-held beaches.

 Mallinckrodt employees, such as Larry Faulkner, also knew they had done their part to win the war.

 “I felt like I was doing something,” Faulkner said.
 “My brother was taken prisoner in Germany.
 Two of my brothers and my nephew were decorated.
 My son served in Vietnam.
 All I can say is, ‘I worked for Mallinckrodt.'”

 Faulkner, who had asthma, was unable to qualify for military service.
 Other early uranium workers, who were either 4-F or who received deferments because of their work, voiced similar sentiments.

-After the bombing, the uranium workers were given a day off - for some, only the second or third day off in as many years.
-Secretary of War Henry Stimson sent each worker a certificate and a silver medal the size of a nickel and bearing an "A" for atom.
+After the bombing, the uranium workers were given a day off – for some, only the second or third day off in as many years.
+Secretary of War Henry Stimson sent each worker a certificate and a silver medal the size of a nickel and bearing an “A” for an atom.